Top 10 Tips to Being Funny When You Speak

 Do you want to be the life of the party?
 Or maybe just get a date with that special someone?
 Well, start by working on your funny bone and sense of humor.
 It’s no secret that being funny can help you in both social and professional situations.

-We’ll discuss our favorite method (the rule of three) followed by 10 tips that will help you be funnier when you speak.
+We’ll discuss our favorite method (the rule of three) followed by nine tips that will help you be funnier when you speak.
 These tips are used by great comedians and speech experts all over the world, so follow them and see how much funnier life can be!

 The video below gives an example of a joke that most people often find funny (disclaimer: it’s not one of our own jokes!).
 We start by telling a story that seems pretty trivial.
 Then we use the first sentence to state a fact and the second sentence to reinforce the fact.
 When people least expect it, we use the third point to provide a punchline that’s totally unexpected.
 The punchline, on the flip side, goes in a different direction from the first two points.

 • When I was a child, I dreamed of traveling.
-And I’ve reached that goal
+And I’ve reached that goal.

 • When I was a child, I dreamed of starting a company.
 And I’ve reached that goal.